ijunier/zecamp_numerical_workshop/worflow.md

 1. perform the simplest commands ever in [Hello data file](./jupyter_notebooks/hello_data.ipynb)

+1. Do you want to create your own webpage? (rather easy in principle, by forking an already project/webpage)

 ## The next first steps (cloning a project and working on your own branch)

 1. I need your ssh  key